Ibsardar/Nickel.js/README.md

 ---

-##Comes With A Game!
+## Comes With A Game!

-"test.html" is my testing document which ultimately turned out to be game!
+"test2.html" is my testing document which ultimately turned out to be game!

 Here's a screenshot: